argonne-lcrc/user-guides/docs/running-jobs-at-lcrc/pbs-pro-clusters.md

 ## Troubleshooting / Common Errors

-If you receive a qsub: Job rejected by all possible destinations error, then check your submission parameters.
+If you receive a `qsub: Job rejected by all possible destinations error`, then check your submission parameters.
 The issue is most likely that your walltime or node count do not fall within the ranges listed above for the production execution queues.
 Please see the table above for limits on production queue job sizes.

 NOTE: For batch submissions, if the parameters within your submission script do not meet the parameters of any of the above queues you might not receive the “Job submission” error on the command line at all.
 This can happen because your job is in waiting in a routing queue and has not yet reached the execution queues.
 In this case you will receive a jobid back and qsub will exit, however when the proposed job is routed, it will be rejected from the execution queues.
 In that case, the job will be deleted from the system and will not show up in the job history for that system.
-If you run a qstat on the jobid, it will return qstat: Unknown Job Id <jobid>
+If you run a `qstat` on the jobid, it will return `qstat: Unknown Job Id <jobid>`.

 ## Documentation and Tools